Ora: A New Take on Smart Contracts

 Ora is a smart contract language and compiler for the EVM with two design pillars: comptime over runtime—decide as much as possible at compile time (constant folding, refinement discharge, SMT proofs), so runtime is the fallback—and formal verification and the solver in the normal dev workflow, the way Foundry put serious testing into the Solidity workflow.
 FV and Z3 aren’t a separate research step; they’re in the loop: specs next to code, SMT reports in artifacts, counterexamples when a proof fails.

-This is the community-facing, end-to-end reference for Ora’s feature set (Asuka pre-release).
-It’s meant to be readable top-to-bottom and precise enough for technical evaluation.
+This is the community-facing, end-to-end reference for Ora's feature set (Asuka v0.2).
+It is meant to be readable top-to-bottom and precise enough for technical evaluation.

 Ora in 30 seconds

-2. FV and the solver in the workflow.
-Specs (requires / ensures / invariant) live next to the code.
+requires/ensures/invariant) live next to the code.
 The solver (Z3) runs as part of the pipeline.
-You get counterexamples and SMT reports in your artifacts—same idea as “run tests with the build,” but for formal verification.
+You get counterexamples and SMT reports in your artifacts—same idea as “run tests with the build,” but for formal verification. -

 We use a Solidity-familiar surface (contracts, state, mappings, events, errors) so you don’t relearn the basics—but the design is comptime-first and FV-in-workflow, not “Solidity with extra features.”